 → The main drawback is that you waste a lot of time and money.

 That’s a quite common situation for organizations and teams working with CI/CD processes.
-If it is an issue, do not worry, you have found are real solution!
+If it is an issue, do not worry, you have found the real solution!

 A promise is a promise, you're not going to stay in this dead-end situation.